ibm-cloud-docs/containers/ts-lb-vpc-no-ips.md

 After you create a VPC subnet, you can't resize it or change its IP range.
 {: tsResolve}

 Instead, you must create a larger VPC subnet in one or more zones where you have worker nodes.
-Then you create a new worker pool using the larger subnets.
+Then, you create a new worker pool using the larger subnets.

 1. [Create a new VPC subnet](https://cloud.ibm.com/infrastructure/provision/network){: external} in the same VPC and in one or more zones where your cluster has worker nodes.
 Make sure that you create a subnet that can support both the number of worker nodes and services that you plan to create in your cluster.
 The default CIDR size of each VPC subnet is `/24`, which can support up to 253 worker nodes and services.
 To check your cluster's VPC and zones, run `ibmcloud ks cluster get --cluster <cluster_name_or_ID>`.